9 Killer Use Cases for AWS Lambda

 It all comes down to preventing deploying monolithic applications as Lambda functions, and designing stateless microservices as a collection of functions instead.
 Having this mindset, the “limitations” make complete sense.

-Serverless computing enables you to concentrate on differentiating application code, rather than managing middleware, infrastructure and other commodities.
 To learn more, check out our whitepaper: Introduction to Serverless Computing with AWS Lambda.